Expert SEO Audits & Search Opportunity Reports

 - Why / Benefits – Anything that makes visitors leave, not only costs you sales, but result in poor user metrics that Google uses in their ranking algorithm to demote bad websites.

-- What – Links pointing to the website from other websites.
+- What – Links pointing to the website from other websites and off site signals.

 The coverage listed here is a short summary of the broad range of checks involved in the audit.